Life Insurance for Kids: What Parents Need to Know

 Everyone a child relies on should have adequate life insurance, including the primary income earner and the stay-at-home parent.

-5. Is there a specific reason to insure the child?
+5. Is there a specific reason to insure the child, if the adults are already insured?

-Pros and cons of life insurance for kids
+Pros & cons of life insurance for kids

 The biggest benefit of life insurance for kids is locking in affordable coverage in a family with inherited health conditions.
 The biggest downside, though, is that you tie up money in premiums that could be better used to protect the people who rely on your income.